strongbrent/docker-ubuntu1804-testuser/README.md

 ## How to Build this Image

 This image is built automatically on Docker Hub any time a commit is made or code is merged to the `master` branch.
-However, if you need to need to manually build an image, execute the following:
+However, if you need to need to manually build an image on your workstation, execute the following:
 ```
 make image
 ```